primer/view_components/docs/content/contributing.md

 Then, `bundle install` to update references.
 You'll now be able to see changes from the gem without having to build it.
 Remember that restarting the Rails server is necessary to see changes, as the gem is loaded at boot time.

 To minimize the number of restarts, we recommend checking the component in Storybook first, and then when it's in a good state, you can check it in your app.

+## Submitting a pull request

+0. [Fork](https://github.com/primer/view_components/fork) and clone the repository
+0. Configure and install the dependencies: `./script/setup`
+0. Make sure the tests pass on your machine
+0. Create a new branch: `git checkout -b my-branch-name`
+0. Make your change, add tests, and make sure the tests still pass
+0. Add an entry to the top of `CHANGELOG.md` for your changes
+0. Push to your fork and [submit a pull request](https://github.com/primer/view_components/compare)
+0. Pat yourself on the back and wait for your pull request to be reviewed and merged.

+Here are a few things you can do that will increase the likelihood of your pull request being accepted:

+- Write tests.
+- Write [YARD comments](https://yardoc.org/) for component and slot initializers.
+Please document the purpose and general use of new components or slots you add, as well as the parameters they accept.
+See for example the comment style in app/components/primer/counter_component.rb.
+- Add new components to the `components` list in Rakefile in the `docs:build` task, so that Markdown documentation is generated for them within docs/content/components/.
+- Keep your change as focused as possible.
+If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+- Write a descriptive pull request message.

 ## Deploying to Heroku